How to stop binge-eating

-What happens to your body when you eat too much?
+What happens when we eat too much?

-The stomach is the size of a fist, but can stretch to accommodate four times that amount.
-Certain foods induce different feelings if eaten in excess.
-The most commonly known is the ‘sugar rush’ – a period of energy often followed by a crash as sugar is rapidly taken out of the bloodstream.
-Large meals cause lethargy as they body focuses on digestion.
-Excessive overeating can disrupt hunger and satiety hormones (ghrelin and leptin).
-Over time, some people become resistant to leptin, not recognising fullness – leading to further overeating and weight gain.
+The stomach is the size of a fist, but can stretch to accommodate four times this amount.
+Foods may induce different feelings when eaten in excess.
+The most common is the ‘sugar rush’ – a period of energy often followed by a crash as sugar from high-energy foods is rapidly taken out of the bloodstream.
+Eating larger amounts may also cause lethargy as the body redirects its resources to digestion.

 What does a healthy portion size look like?

 For a rough guide follow these tips, but remember your specific needs will vary depending on your gender, height, weight and energy needs: